Habeas Corpus Act 1679: Earlier and subsequent history

 The act is often wrongly described as the origin of the writ of habeas corpus.
 But the writ of habeas corpus had existed in various forms in England for at least five centuries before and is thought to have originated in the Assize of Clarendon of 1166.
 It was guaranteed, but not created, by Magna Carta in 1215, whose article 39 reads (translated from Latin): "No freeman shall be taken or imprisoned or disseised or exiled or in any way destroyed, nor will we go upon him nor will we send upon him except upon the lawful judgement of his peers or the law of the land."
-The Act of 1679 followed an earlier Habeas Corpus Act 1640, which established that the command of the king or the Privy Council was no answer to a petition of habeas corpus.
-Further Habeas Corpus Acts were passed by the British Parliament in 1803, 1804, 1816, and 1862, but it is the 1679 act which is remembered as one of the most important statutes in English constitutional history.
+The 1679 act followed an earlier Habeas Corpus Act 1640 (16 Cha.
+1. c.
+10), which established that the command of the king or the Privy Council was no answer to a petition of habeas corpus.
+Further Habeas Corpus Acts, including the Habeas Corpus Act 1803 (43 Geo.
+3. c.
+140), the Habeas Corpus Act 1804 (44 Geo.
+3. c.
+102), Habeas Corpus Act 1816 (56 Geo.
+3. c.
+100), the Habeas Corpus Act 1862 (25 & 26 Vict. c.
+20), but it is the 1679 act which is remembered as one of the most important statutes in English constitutional history.
 Though amended, it remains on the statute book to this day.

 Content

-In criminal matters other than treason and felonies (a distinction which no longer exists), the act gave prisoners or third parties acting on their behalf the right to challenge their detention by demanding from the Lord Chancellor, Justices of the King's Bench, and the Barons of the Exchequer of the jurisdiction a judicial review of their imprisonment.
+In criminal matters other than treason and felonies, (Note: That is, misdemeanours.
+No such distinction exists today.
+The three categories of offence – treason, felony and misdemeanour – were subject to different procedures and rules of evidence.
+The distinction between treason and felony was abolished by the Treason Act 1945, with offences categorised as treason being treated in the same way as felonies.
+For the other distinction (between felony and misdemeanour), see .) the act gave prisoners or third parties acting on their behalf the right to challenge their detention by demanding from the Lord Chancellor, Justices of the King's Bench, and the Barons of the Exchequer of the jurisdiction a judicial review of their imprisonment.
 The act laid out certain temporal and geographical conditions under which prisoners had to be brought before the courts.
 Jailors were forbidden to move prisoners from one prison to another or out of the country to evade the writ.
 In case of disobedience jailers would be punished with severe fines which had to be paid to the prisoner.